tommykw/RSeekBar/README.md

-# fab
+# fab-flex
 Work in progress.
-This library uses the Floating Action Button provided in the android design supprot library
+This library uses the Floating Action Button provided in the android design supprot library.
+A flexible Floating Action Button for providing some layouts

+# Feature
+- Implemented RecyclerView

 # Usage